snigdhanath/NrollXpert/README.md

 - Comprehensive documentation of business processes and UX

 > Note: This project was part of a course assignment.
-The app itself is a prototype; the evaluation focuses on the **quality of agile project management**.
+The app itself is a prototype;

 ---